Related Content

 How you travel with a non-folding bike in Germany depends on the type of train service you will be traveling by.

-Standard (non-folding) bicycles can be taken on all DB trains except the ICE 1, ICE 2, ICE 3 or ICE-T trains, but special tickets usually have to be purchased prior to boarding.
+Standard (non-folding) bicycles can be taken on all DB trains, except the ICE 1, ICE 2, and the older variant of the ICE 3 trains, but special tickets / reservations usually have to be purchased prior to boarding.

 ShowMeTheJourney's guide to booking these bike tickets for German train journeys is available here